HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 WhatsApp, Signal, and others solve the problem of associating public keys with identities using a approach called "Trust on First Use", or **TOFU**.

-Here's how the idea behind TOFU:
+Here's the idea behind TOFU:

 - When Alice invites Bob to communicate with her, she just **trusts** that the **first** person to show up saying they're Bob _is_, in fact, Bob.